DIY Auto Service: Basic Digital Volt Ohm Meter (DVOM) Electrical and Electronics Testing

 This setting will not be used on vehicles with the exception of a few speed sensors that will read AC.
-AC is alternating current which means it has a positive and negative side.
-This is the type of current in home wall sockets.
+AC is alternating current which means it has a positive and a negative side.
+This is the type of current in-home wall sockets.
 AC current producing sensors are used for wheel and shaft speed and position.
 These sensors can be tested for AC Voltage output.

 Ω or Ohms

 An Ohm is a measurement of resistance.
 Before measuring a component or circuit with an Ohmmeter the circuit or component must be disconnected or isolated.
 The Ohmmeter sends a small current thru the wire or component, using the 9V battery in the meter, to measure the circuit.
 Remember that the resistance in the circuit or component controls the amperage flow in the circuit.
 Typical Ohmmeter measurements are done on components like the electrical coils in solenoids, relays and motors with a specification on how much resistance should be there.
 Too much resistance will reduce current flow and the coil won’t work.
 Too little resistance could allow too much current to flow and blow a fuse or computer circuit.

 The ohmmeter is also used to measure the resistance in temperature sensors and comparing the reading to specifications.
 Since the lowest resistance you can have is Zero or no resistance and go up to Infinity.
 The settings on the Ohmmeter show what the maximum number of Ohms can be measured on that scale.
 If the reading is more than what the Ohmmeter can measure on that scale it will give you a reading of infinity.
 This reading on the meter could be an “Infinity Symbol” “∞”(a figure 8 on its side), an “OL” (Over Limit) or a 1 all the way to the left depending on the meter manufacturer.
 Keep moving to a higher scale until you get a reading.